Healthdirect Free Australian health advice you can count on.

 Scabies is a very itchy skin condition caused by a tiny mite (bug).

-Scabies is contagious and spreads quickly.
-If you have scabies, the whole family may need to be treated.
+Scabies is very contagious and spreads quickly.
+If you have scabies, your whole family may need to be treated.

 What are the symptoms of scabies?

-Scabies causes intense itching and sometimes a rash.
-It looks like tiny red lumps and threadlike tracks on the skin.
-The rash is due to an allergic reaction to the mite.
+Scabies causes intense itching, threadlike tracks on your skin and sometimes a rash.
+The rash looks like tiny red lumps and is caused by an allergic reaction to the mite.

 The scabies mite prefers to burrow and lay its eggs in skin that is soft and protected.
-So common areas to get scabies are the wrists, between the fingers, folds of the armpit and elbow, the groin and the creases of the bottom.
+Common areas to get scabies are:

-The itching is usually worse at night or after a hot bath or shower.
-The itching and scabies rash may not develop for up to one month after you have been infected with the mites.
+The itching is usually worse at night and can cause sleep disturbances.
+Your symptoms may not develop until 6 weeks after you have been infected with the mites.

 What causes scabies?